thadguidry/respec/Developers-Guide.md

 ## ReSpec's architecture
-ReSpec is a very simple application that runs mostly synchronous bits of javascript after your document loads.
+ReSpec is a very simple application that runs mostly synchronous bits of javascript after a Document loads.
 These javascript fragments are referred to as "plugins".
 When a bunch of plugins are combined together, they create a "profile".

-So, for instance, the W3C's profile, located at "js/profile-w3c-common.js", loads the following plugins (not the full list, just for illustrative purposes):
+So, for instance, the W3C's profile, located at "[js/profile-w3c-common.js](https://github.com/w3c/respec/blob/develop/js/profile-w3c-common.js)", loads the following plugins (not the full list, just for illustrative purposes):

     * core/base-runner
     * core/include-config,